For free samples, call 1-866-318-6977

 Hypersensitivity Reactions

-Anaphylaxis and cases of urticaria occurred in COSENTYX treated subjects in clinical trials.
-If an anaphylactic or other serious allergic reaction occurs, administration of COSENTYX should be discontinued immediately and appropriate therapy initiated.
+Serious hypersensitivity reactions including anaphylaxis, angioedema, and urticaria have been reported in COSENTYX treated subjects in clinical trials and in the post-marketing setting.
+If an anaphylactic or other serious allergic reaction occurs, immediately discontinue administration of COSENTYX and initiate appropriate therapy.

 The removable caps of the COSENTYX Sensoready® pen and the COSENTYX 1 mL and 0.5 mL prefilled syringes contain natural rubber latex, which may cause an allergic reaction in latex-sensitive individuals.
 The safe use of the COSENTYX Sensoready pen or prefilled syringe in latex-sensitive individuals has not been studied.